obazl/dev_ocaml/docs/ug/transparency.md

 attribute, it will run a `PpxTransformAction` action (and possibly other actions) before it runs a compile action.
-If you use the `ocaml_ns` rule, then the `ocaml_module` rules for its submodules will run `rename_src_actions`.
+If you use the `ocaml_ns` rule, then the `ocaml_module` rules for its submodules will run `rename_src_actions` before they run compile actions.
 The output of `aquery` will show you all these actions, including their inputs, outputs, command lines, and other information.

 Furthermore, the inputs for an action include *everything* needed by the action, including all the tools it uses; this can be very useful if the